awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ```

 **"Device re\-connect with exponential backoff \- No CONNACK response"**
-Validates that the client device uses the proper exponential backoff when reconnecting with the server for at least 5 times\.
-The server will log the timestamp of the client device's CONNECT request, perform packet validation, then pause without sending a CONNACK to the client device, and wait for the client device to resend the request\.
+Validates that the client device uses the proper exponential backoff when reconnecting with the server for at least five times\.
+The server logs the timestamp of the client device's CONNECT request, performs packet validation, pauses without sending a CONNACK to the client device, and waits for the client device to resend the request\.
 The collected timestamps are used to validate that exponential backoff is used by the client device\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 10 minutes\.